SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    </ 0
    </ 0

 ..
-Other things to be included:
+TODO: Other things to be included
-.. ----------------------------
+.. ---------------------------------

 ..
-Class-only protocols
+TODO: Class-only protocols
-.. @obj-c protocols
 ..
-Curried functions in protocols
+TODO: @obj-c protocols
 ..
-Standard-library protocols such as Sequence, Equatable etc.?
+TODO: Curried functions in protocols
 ..
-Show how to make a custom type conform to LogicValue or some other protocol
+TODO: Standard-library protocols such as Sequence, Equatable etc.?
 ..
-LogicValue certainly needs to be mentioned in here somewhere
+TODO: Show how to make a custom type conform to LogicValue or some other protocol
 ..
-Show a protocol being used by an enumeration
+TODO: Show a protocol being used by an enumeration
-.. accessing protocol methods, properties etc. through a constant or variable that is *just* of protocol type
 ..
-Protocols can't be nested, but nested types can implement protocols
+TODO: accessing protocol methods, properties etc. through a constant or variable that is *just* of protocol type
 ..
-Protocol requirements can be marked as @unavailable, but this currently only works if they are also marked as @objc.
+TODO: Protocols can't be nested, but nested types can implement protocols
 ..
+TODO: Protocol requirements can be marked as @unavailable, but this currently only works if they are also marked as @objc.
-Checking for (and calling) optional implementations via optional binding and closures
+..
+TODO: Checking for (and calling) optional implementations via optional binding and closures